chewyou/silverstripe-elastic-beanstalk/README.md

    To zip the project files, select the files while inside the root directory and zip.
    Do not zip the root directory itself.
    Name to something like `0.0.1.zip`.
 Could do `1.0.0.zip`?
+   If you have docker installed, you can run the following to spin up composer to run the install command.
+   `docker run --rm --interactive --tty --volume $PWD:/app composer install`

 9. Configure Software: